 Healthy Peanut Butter and Jelly Sandwich

-- Hull the strawberries and chop them into small chunks.
+- Hull 200 g Strawberries and chop them into small chunks.

-- Put the chopped strawberries and the honey into a pan over a medium heat.
+- Put the chopped strawberries and 1 tablespoon Runny honey into a pan over a medium heat.

 - Bring to a simmer and mash down with a wooden spoon.
 Stir continuously for 6 minutes.

-- Take off the heat and add the chia seeds.
+- Take off the heat and add 1 tablespoon Chia seeds.

 - Mix well and pour into a bowl and leave to cool for 10 minutes.

-- Spread the peanut butter over each slice of bread.
+- Spread 4 tablespoon Peanut butter over 8 slice Whole wheat bread.